 - Sandy Shocks ex‘s Magnetic Absorption lets you attach 1 Basic Fighting Energy from the discard pile under the condition that the opponent has 4 or fewer Prize cards remaining.
 Earthen Spike deals 200 damage, which is good enough to knock out many Pokemon or damaged ones.
 However, you can’t activate it again on your upcoming turn.

 - Briar works great with the Raging Bolt ex Ogerpon ex deck’s game plan, allowing you to snatch an extra 1 Prize card when knocking out an opponent’s Pokemon with your Tera Pokemon.
-So Ogerpon ex can be the game finisher, knocking out a low-health 1 Prize card Pokemon to give you two Prize cards.
+So, Ogerpon ex can be the game finisher, knocking out a low-health 1 Prize card Pokemon to give you two Prize cards.
 You will have to combo Boss’s Order or Prime Catcher with Briar to target a 1-Prize card Pokemon.